Process Overload

 Alchemy

-Description: Not much specificity is available for this process, but appears to utilize a carbonic maceration phase and controlled drying.
+Description: Not much detail is available for this process, but appears to utilize a carbonic maceration phase and controlled drying.

 The Alchemy series relies on a combination of pressure (up to 10 bar/145 psi), temperature control, gas regulation and managed drying, to develop a truly unique set of coffees with unparalleled flavour expression and structure.